Forex Trading Pivot Points

 Forex Pivot Point = (High + Low + Close) / 3

-Day traders use the calculated pivot points to determine levels of entry, stops and profit taking, by trying to determine where the majority of other forex traders may be doing the same.
+Day traders use the calculated pivot-points to determine the levels of entry, stops & profit taking, by trying to determine where the majority of other traders may be doing the same.

-A pivot point is a price level of significance in technical analysis of a financial market that is used by traders as a predictive indicator of price movement.
-It is calculated as an average of significant prices (high, low and close) from the performance of a market in the prior trading period.
-If the prices in the following period trades above the central point it is usually evaluated as a bullish sentiment, whereas if price below the central point is seen as bearish.
+A pivot-point is a price level of significance in technical analysis of a financial market that is used by traders as a predictive indicator of price movement.
+It's calculated as an average of significant prices (high, low and close) from the performance of a market in the prior trading period.
+If the prices in the following period trades above the central point it's usually evaluated as a bullish sentiment, whereas if price below the central point is seen as bearish.

-The central point is used to calculate additional levels of support and resistance, below and above central point, respectively, by either subtracting or adding price differentials calculated from previous trading ranges.
+The central point is used to calculate additional levels of support & resistance, below and above central point, respectively, by either subtracting or adding price differentials calculated from previous trading ranges.

-A pivot point and the associated support and resistance levels are often turning points for the direction of price movement in a market.
+A pivot & the associated support and resistance levels are often turning points for the direction of price movement in a market.

-• In an up trend, the pivot point and the resistance levels may represent a ceiling level for the price. if price goes above this level the uptrend is no longer sustainable and a trend reversal may occur.
+- In an up trend, the pivot-point & the resistance levels may represent a ceiling level for the price.
+If price goes above this level the uptrend is no longer sustainable and a trend reversal may occur.

-• In a down trend , a pivot point and the support levels may represent a low for price level or a resistance to further decline.
+- In a down trend , a pivot-point & the support levels may represent a low for price level or a resistance to further decline.

 Resistance 3